arindas/rubix/README.md

 ## Solution:

 ### _Observations:_
 - #1.
-The Rubik's cube is made composed of smaller blocks.
+The Rubik's cube is composed of smaller blocks.
 - #2.
 There are certain invariants that are needed to be considered:
 	- The direction system for space in general.
 	- The relative position of adjacent faces on any block.